Zenika/zenika-career-paths-framework/paths/posture.md

 The _coach_, is the personn who have the capacity to use one of the previous posture in order to acheive his objective.
 He has the control of the posture, and use it on purpose.
 It requires a deep knowledge of our internal motivation, what's drive us, what's drive a group of people.
+Going at this level, means we have a deep control of our natural behavior.
+This may generate stress and tiredness or euphory as the job may be exiting and challenging.
+Burnout may be due also of too much (euphoric) activities.

+The progress in this direction, if often an guided progression, as _hypervision_ (work activities made in group of same level people) or _supervision_ (a senior help you to analse what's happen in the past, and help you to think about the futur) are key parts of this role.

 They also showcase the following:
 - Ability to decide (in real time) which posture is the most suitable to reach the objective